awsdocs/aws-lambda-developer-guide/doc_source/scaling.md

 Concurrent executions refers to the number of executions of your function code that are happening at any given time\.
 You can estimate the concurrent execution count, but the concurrent execution count will differ depending on whether or not your Lambda function is processing events from a poll\-based event source\.

 If you create a Lambda function to process events from event sources that aren't poll\-based \(for example, Lambda can process every event from other sources, like Amazon S3 or API Gateway\), each published event is a unit of work, in parallel, up to your account limits\.
 Therefore, the number of invocations these event sources make influences the concurrency\.
-You can use the this formula to estimate the capacity used by your function:
+You can use this formula to estimate the capacity used by your function:

 ```
 invocations per second * average execution duration in seconds